aldolo69/oqtadrive/README.md

 Start the daemon with `oqtactl serve -d {serial device}`.
 It will look for the adapter at the specified serial port, and keep retrying if it's not yet present.
 You can also dis- and re-connect the adapter.
 The daemon should re-sync after a few seconds.

 #### Cartridge Auto-Save
-When a cartridge gets modified it is auto-saved as soon as the drive in which it is located stops.
+When a cartridge gets modified it is auto-saved as soon as the virtual drive in which it is located stops.
 It is also auto-saved when it is initially loaded into the drive.
 Whenever the daemon is restarted, the previously loaded cartridges are automatically reloaded from auto-saved state and are immediately available for use.
 Keep in mind however that auto-save does not write back to the file from which a cartridge was originally loaded.
 This is because the daemon is not aware of that location, and would possibly not even be able to reach it (you can load cartridges via network).
 Auto-saved states are instead located in `.oqtadrive` within the home directory of the user running the daemon (exact location depends on used OS).
 It is up to the user to decide whether and where a modified cartridge should be saved (see `save` action below).

 #### Logging
 Daemon logging behavior can be changed with these environment variables: